tochka-public/Tochka.JsonRpc/docs/en/overview.md

 # Overview

 This is a set of packages to help make JSON Rpc 2.0 APIs like you used to with ASP.Net Core (MVC/REST).
-You only couple of lines in `Program.cs`, and a different base class for your controllers.
+You only need couple of lines in `Program.cs`, and a different base class for your controllers.

 **Note:** in this doc, JSON Rpc protocol is mentioned without version, implying `2.0`.